YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 -lookback=\"time=0 00:00:30\"

-When -LOOKBACK_LIMIT= specifies both options, they must be separated by a comma (,), for example:
+When -LOOKBACK_LIMIT= specifies both options, they must be separated by a comma (,).
+For example:

 -lookback=\"time=0 00:00:30,operations=35\"